iden3/snarkjs/README.md

 snarkjs wtns debug circuit.wasm input.json witness.wtns circuit.sym --trigger --get --set
 ```

-We check for any errors in the witness calculation process (this is best practice).
+And check for any errors in the witness calculation process (this is best practice).

 The above command will log every time a new component starts/ends (`--trigger`), when a signal is set (`--set`) and when it's read (`--get`).